G1ANT-Robot/G1ANT.Manual/g1ant-language/structures/point.md

 ♥pnt = 935⫽580
 ```

 Mouse position is also stored in point format.
-It can be easily inserted from G1ANT.Robot's Menu Insert -&gt; mouse position, or using shortcut `ctrl+e`.
+It can be easily inserted from G1ANT.Robot's Menu Insert -> mouse position, or using shortcut `ctrl+e`.

 Point's coordinates can be accessed as follows: